Mikhail Shaidorov: 2025–26 season: Historic Olympic gold medal in Milano Cortina

 Shaidorov opened his season by winning gold at the 2025 CS Denis Ten Memorial Challenge for a second consecutive time.
 He then competed on the 2025–26 Grand Prix series, winning the bronze medal at the 2025 Cup of China.
 "There were mistakes, but overall, I am very satisfied," he said after the free skate.
 "I tried not to miss anything, to go till the end, no matter how hard it was."

 The following month, he rose from the third place to claim the silver medal at 2025 Skate America.
-The skater made mistakes and both programs, and said: "For me it's quite difficult to get into the season and I think the mistakes were more like a mental thing.
+He made mistakes in both programs and said: "For me it's quite difficult to get into the season and I think the mistakes were more like a mental thing.
 I think I got a lot of experience from this competition and so I think it will get better."

+In December, Shaidorov placed sixth at the 2025–26 Grand Prix Final.
+After the free skate, he said, "It was good, not perfect, but I was fine.
+Today, it was a fight with me.
+I really enjoyed skating this program today and showing it to the public.
+I really love this music, and it’s just about getting more practices and skating it more and more and do my best at the Olympics."
+The following month, Shaidorov finished in fifth place at the 2026 Four Continents Championships.
+He was fourth after the short program and second in the free skate.
+"I think my performance was okay, a working run-through," said Shaidorov after the free skate.
+"Unfortunately, I made a mistake on the first combination, and I could not do it at this competition.
+There is something to work for the Olympic Games, but overall, I am pleased with my performance."